ShangjinTang/dotfiles/README.md

   - `tk`: kill all sessions except session 0
 - add auto edit for fzf
   - use ALT-V to quick edit without typing `v xxx` (`v` is alias for `nvim`)
-- use zsh abbreviations to replace some alias
 - simplify `$PATH` settings
   - use `_PATHAPPEND`, `_PATHPREPEND` to modify PATHs
   - use `_DIRCREATE` to create a directory if not exists